javacc/javacc-8/README_BUILD.md

 The choice has been made in the past to split the (v7) single Git repo / Java & Maven project into different new Git repositories / Java & Maven projects; we live with this.

 The layout is based on a classical Maven layout with a parent project and modules; each project / module is in its own Git repo under the GitHub **javacc** organization.
+However these projects must be all at the same directory level (the modules are not nested inside the parent).

 ### Parent javacc/javacc-8